LisaNicvert/camtrapHawkes/README.md

 # Using the multivariate Hawkes process to study interactions between multiple species from camera trap data

 This repository contains the code and data to reproduce the analyses and figures from the following article:

-> Nicvert L., Donnet S., Keith M., Peel M., Somers M. J., Swanpoel L. H., Venter J., Fritz H. & Dray S (2023). *Using the multivariate Hawkes process to study interactions between multiple species from camera trap data.* [Manuscript in preparation]
+> Nicvert, L., S. Donnet, M. Keith, M. Peel, M. J. Somers, L. H.
+> Swanepoel, J. Venter, H. Fritz, and S. Dray.
+2024.
+Using the
+> Multivariate Hawkes Process to Study Interactions between Multiple
+> Species from Camera Trap Data.
+Ecology. <https://doi.org/10.1002/ecy.4237>

 The dataset published in this repository is a subset of the larger dataset described in Pardo et al. (2021) (see [data/camtrap_data/README.md](data/camtrap_data/README.md) for more details).

 To run the analyses, you can install the packages via R (Linux and Mac OS users) or via Docker (Linux, Mac OS and Windows users).
 The installation procedure is detailed in the [Packages installation](#packages-installation) section.

 ## Contents